 The SUB bit applies a pulse to the substrate of the image sensors so as to clear their image areas of charge.
 The V1-V3 bits control the levels of the vertical clock phases of the image sensors.
 The LWDAQ Driver controls the vertical clock phases directly during image readout by transmitting LWDAQ commands.
 The H bit enables the image sensor horizontal clocks, so that subsequent LWDAQ stop bits cause pulses on the clocks.
 The RDP, combined with V1 and V2 asserted, applies a read pulse to the image sensors, which transfers the image area charge into the transfer array.
 The PXBN bit is for pixel binning, which selects the quadruple-pixel readout.
 The LWDAQ Driver is responsible for combining rows of pixels through its manipulation of V1-V3 and H, but the A3025 is responsible for combining pixel columns, which it does with a double-pulse on the image sensor horizontal clock inputs.
 For more information on capturing images from the ICX424, see the Camera Head (A2075).

-The A3025 is intended for use in the H-Version BCAM, or HBCAM.
-The HBCAM is the first BCAM to use the ICX424 image sensor, and the first to provide an LED flash for illuminating retroreflecting targets in its field of view.
-The figure below shows the black HBCAM.
+The A3025 is intended for use in the H-BCAM.
+The H-BCAM is the first BCAM to use the ICX424 image sensor, and the first to provide an LED flash for illuminating retroreflecting targets in its field of view.
+The figure below shows the black H-BCAM.

 In the photograph, we see the front face with seven holes.
 One hole contains the brass lens-holder for the front-facing camera.
 The two on the left and right of the lens are for lasers.
 The other four holes above and below are for four white LEDs that flash to illuminate retroreflecting targets.
-Looking at the front of the BCAM, source 3 is the laser on the left and source 4 is the laser on the right.
-Looking at the rear side, source 1 is on the laser on the left and source 2 is on the laser on the right.
-Source 6 is the four LEDs on the front face and source 5 is the four LEDs on the rear face.
+The numbering of the four lasers is the same as for the Polar BCAMs, see here.
+Looking at the front face of the Black H-BCAM, Source 3 (ON3) is on the left and Source 4 (ON4) is on the right.
+Looking at the rear face of the Black H-BCAM, Source 1 (ON1) is on the left and Source 2 (ON2) is on the right.
+Source 6 is the array of four LEDs on the front face and Source 5 is the array of four LEDs on the rear face.
+On the Blue H-BCAM, the front-face has Source 3 (ON3) on the right and Source 4 (ON4) on the left, while the rear face has Source 1 (ON1) on the right and Source 2 (ON2) on the left.

-The following figure shows what is inside the BCAM-HLD.
-The circuit board screwed to the base of the chassis is a BCAM Head (A3025A).
-On the front and rear walls are two BCAM Side Heads (A3026A).
+The following figure shows what is inside the Black H-BCAM.
+The circuit board screwed to the base of the chassis is a Black BCAM Head (A3025A).
+On the front and rear walls are two Black H-BCAM Side Heads (A3026A).
 The image sensors are mounted on ICX424 Minimal Heads (A2076D).

 The two image sensors are glued into U-brackets, which are in turn supported by posts that are screwed to the base of the chassis.
 In order to replace the A3025 circuit, we must remove the two posts and the two A3026 circuits.
 Thus replacement of the A3025 requires re-calibration of both cameras and all four lasers.
 The A2076Ds connect to the A3025A with two 50-mm, 6-way flex cables.
 The two A2076Ds connect to the A3025A with two 50-mm, 12-way flex cables.